“I need to call Sarah.”

 The thought interrupts whatever you were doing.
 You don’t remember deciding to think it or recall the chain of associations that led here.
 It carries its own conviction.

 Where did it come from?
 The construction process remains invisible.
-This happens constantly.
 We experience only the results, unaware of the mechanism beneath.

-That mechanism works through contradiction.
-The mind creates gaps between interpretations: two ideas that don’t fit together, an expectation that doesn’t match what we see, a fact that defies belief.
+The mechanism works through contradiction.
+The mind creates gaps between interpretations: two ideas that don’t fit together, an expectation that doesn’t match what we see.

 Everything you experience happens inside an internal model that presents itself as external reality.
-This chapter explores how that model works, its limits, and what changes when you see it for what it is.
+Understanding how that model works changes how you live.

 Contents